Wilsele

-Wilsele is a part of the city of Leuven, Flemish Brabant, Flanders, Belgium.
+Wilsele ([ˈʋɪlsələ]) is a sub-municipality of the city of Leuven located in the province of Flemish Brabant, Flemish Region, Belgium.
+It was a separate municipality until 1977.
+On 1 January 1977, it was merged into Leuven.

 The Canal Leuven-Dijle which runs from Leuven to Mechelen passes through Wilsele and separates this part of Leuven into two parts: Wilsele-Dorp (Wilsele-Village) and Wilsele-Putkapel.
 Due to the physical separation, both parts have gone their own way for many years.
 Only recently Leuven has opened a bridge over the canal.

-The central area of Wisele is situated between Wilsele-Dorp and Wilsele-Putkapel.
+The central area of Wilsele is situated between Wilsele-Dorp and Wilsele-Putkapel.
 There is a partial town hall, subsidiary site of the city library and police, as well as a sports and cultural centre.
 Also the presence of the Centrumstraat (Centre Street) opposite to the town hall is a witness of the past of this part as the village centre.

 Part of Wilsele is located on the Keizersberg ("Emperor's Hill") or Boellenberg.
 The Keizersberg is the site of a beautiful abbey.
 The abbey houses many students from Leuven.